Moreficent/xvi/README.md

 developed by developed by Kucukelbir at al.

 It is implemented on top of TensorFlow and can be easily integrated with the rest of its ecosystem.

+## Theoretical Introduction

+A gentle introduction to the requisite theory is provided in two monographs:

+1. **Introduction to Auto Differentiation Variational Inference**: A summary of the paper, that sacrifices rigor for readability.
+A pdf is available [here](www.google.com)
+1. **Mean Field Simplification and the Constraint Scalar**: Develops the simplifying assumptions and the key abstractions used by the library.
+A pdf is available [here](www.google.com).